Primary Health Care Clinical Elective in Ecuador Program will involve a

 Dr. Grijalva for costs of participating in the

-International Research Training or staying in Ecuador longer after
+Tropical Disease Research or staying in Ecuador longer after

 the clinical component to work in the lab.)